leytilera/addonscript-spec/docs/concepts/install.md

 `launch` can be used to mark the selected file as the launch file for a specific side.
 Files having this install step can only have the `client` or the `server` flag, not both.
 If the file is client-sided, it has to be a [client JSON file](https://minecraft.fandom.com/wiki/Client.json) as specified by Minecraft itself.
-If it is server-sided. it has to be a jar file, which is the file, that should be launched to start the server.
+If it is server-sided, it has to be a jar file, which is the file, that should be launched to start the server.
 The jar file has to be moved to the root of the instance directory, before using `launch` on it.
-Moreover, this install step may only be used with instance addons and there may be only one file for each side, which has this install step, except all of them are marked as `optional`, in which case they are also implicitly marked as incompatible.
+Moreover, this install step may only be used with launchable or instance addons and there may be only one file for each side, which has this install step, except all of them are marked as `optional`, in which case they are also implicitly marked as incompatible to each other.

 ### select